lcxfs1991/html-res-webpack-plugin/README.md

 - v1.2.0 support using loader and image in html
 - v1.2.2 fix bug from uglify js which remove quotes
 - v1.2.3 just chanage a few text
+- v1.2.4 add doc and test for resource attribute